splunk/observability-workshop/docs/synthetics/index.md

 !!! info
     **Tip 1:** Use \'**command + f**\' in inspector to ensure that there is only one instance of the selector you are using.

-    **Tip 2:** As you are creating the steps think about how to go about using the "[Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions)" feature in Rigor which is very powerful. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
+    **Tip 2:** As you are creating the steps think about how to go about using the "[Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions)" feature in Splunk Synthetic Monitoring which is very powerful. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
 These transactions logically group similar parts of a flow together, so that users can view the performance of multiple steps and page(s) grouped under one Business Transaction."*

 Click on "**Test**" to test your recording, make sure to click on "**After**" in Step 4 to validate the monitor was able to get to the checkout screen.